kyma-project/cloud-manager/docs/user/tutorials/01-70-aws-redis-instance.md

   update-ca-certificate
 ```

-5. Exec a PING command:
+5. Run a PING command:

 ```bash
 redis-cli -h $HOST -p $PORT -a $AUTH_STRING --tls
 ```
-You should receive `PONG` back from the server.
+If your setup was successful, you get `PONG` back from the server.